ShroomAgent27/ShroomAgent27/FORGE_PR.md

         at java.lang.Thread.run(Thread.java:748) [?:1.8.0_261] {}
 ```

 Much more informative, is it not?
+All problems with the `NettyPacketEncoder` would now print stracktraces to console instead of a single line message.
+This will help Forge and mod authors debug their packets more efficiently, since they can figure out exactly where problematic code lies, instead of just guessing at where the problem was with a vague error messages.